patrickrnelson/leagues-application/README.md

 ### Climber
 1. Register for an account.
 2. Click the 'Create a Team' button and enter in a new team name.
-3a.
-If a league is open, click 'Join League' on the home page.
+3. If a league is open, click 'Join League' on the home page.
-3b.
-If a league is not open, the app will say so and you can check back later.
+3. If a league is not open, the app will say so and you can check back later.
 4. When you join a league you must pay the league dues to NOTN, and they will mark your team as paid in the admin view.
 5. Once your team has paid and the league has started, you and your team will be able to start a climbing session.
 6. In the climbing session, click 'Add climbs' to add your climbs for the week.
 You can add as many climbs as you would like.
 7. Once you and your team have completed all of your climbs, the team captain can click the 'submit' checkbox on 10 of the climbs.

-  -Each climber must have 3 climbs submitted, and the 10th climb can come from any climber
+- Each climber must have 3 climbs submitted, and the 10th climb can come from any climber

 8. Click on the 'team' link in the menu to see the climbers on your team and their total score for the current league.
 9. Click on the 'leaderboard' link in the menu to see all of the teams in the current league and their respective scores.
 Your team will be highlighted.
 10. The 'Rules' page in the menu lists the rules for the league.